On average, your neighbors pay $162 a month.See Your Rates

 The state of Louisiana was originally a French territory, purchased by the United States in 1803.
 Nowadays, Louisiana is a cultural hub, where Spanish, French, American, African, and Indigenous cultures coexist.
-The Pelican State is known for many things, including jazz, bayous, Mardi Gras, Creole culture, and hurricanes (the drink and the weather event).
+The Pelican State is known for many things, including jazz, bayous, Mardi Gras, Creole culture, and hurricanes.
 However, Louisiana’s hurricanes are not the only homeowners insurance risk.

-Louisiana has average home insurance premiums that are extremely high compared to the rest of the US.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Louisiana was $1,847, compared to a national average of $1,132.
+How much is home insurance in Louisiana?
+Average home insurance premiums in Louisiana are extremely high compared to the rest of the US.
+The average cost of homeowners insurance in the state of Louisiana is $1,945.
+The national average is $1,132.
 Only Florida and Texas have higher average home insurance rates than Louisiana.

 Choosing a homeowners insurance company in Louisiana should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
-The key to finding the best rates is to get a homeowners insurance quotes comparison in Louisiana from multiple companies.
+Actually, it’s already easy.
+The key to finding the best rates is to get a homeowners insurance comparison in Louisiana from multiple companies.

-Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Louisiana.
+These were the most common home insurance companies reported by QuoteWizard users is Louisiana last year.
 Out of the 16,377 Louisiana homeowners that used QuoteWizard to request insurance quotes last year, 1,254 had no home insurance.

-Why contact every individual company in Louisiana that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in Louisiana when you can just answer a few questions about your home and desired coverage?
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|